Microbiome-Revolution/SampleProtocols/README.md

 - You can program the room from the panel just outside the door, but if a circuit trips, the program will go back to its ‘default.’
 Ask Paul Beasley to program the CE room from the central computer (we do not have access to this).

 ---

-## Field Sample Protocol - Needs Updating
-**Field Protocol:**
-1. Using satellite imagery (google maps) you can measure the length of the field from corner to corner.
-Do this to determine the length of the transect between sample points.
-E.g. if a field is 500m from corner to corner, the distance between sample points will be 50m.

-2. Navigate to your first field point.

-3. Using the trowel dig a small hole to about 10cm depth, and place around 250g of soil into a labelled ziplock bag.
-Using the same trowel take a smaller amount of soil and place into the numbered bottle for the farmer kit sample, filling it about 1/10th of the way.

-4. Using the spade dig up the roots of a one wheat plant.
-Gently shake any loose soil form the root ball but you want to keep most of it, place this in a labelled ziplock (cut of the stems of the wheat plant as close to the soil as possible).

-5. One person then takes the transect out to the required length whilst the other holds the end of the transect in place at the first point.

-6. Repeat the steps 3-5 until you are at your 10th and final sample for your first transect.

-7. At this final sample, repeat all your sampling but also take an extra wheat root sample and place into the numbered bag for the farmer kit.

-8. Return samples to car/pick up point.

-9. Navigate to your next corner, which will be the start of the second transect.

-10. Repeat all of the steps for the first transect, minus the extra soil and wheat samples for the farmer kits.
-(To clarify: you will only be taking samples to put into ziplocks on this transect)

-11. Mark the field on google maps with a label so the location is noted.

-**Processing field samples:**

-1. For all soil samples, they will be split into three sample bags.

-2. Using a spoon take roughly 50g of soil from the field sample and place into a smaller ziplock bag for the -80 freezer.

-3. Using the same spoon place roughly 50-70g of soil into a larger ziplock bag to be air dried.
-Roll the sides of this bag down and then place it where it will be out of the way to air dry for roughly a week (less if it was already quite dry).

-4. The soil left in the field sample bag can be sealed and rolled up to be placed in the fridge.

-5. Clean the spoon and area with 70% ethanol before moving on to the next sample and repeating.

-6. With the wheat root samples, you will need to extract some of the roots using your (gloved) hands.

-7. Gently pull the roots out of the sample and shake them to remove any excess soil (we only want to retain the rhizosphere soil).

-8. Place the roots into a small ziplock for the -80 freezer.
-The remaining sample can be sealed and rolled up to be placed in the fridge.

----

 ## Gt Culturing Protocol